 - All MAM4000W students are required to write a Thesis under the supervision of a MAM staff member.
 The requirements for the Thesis are:

 - The Thesis must be in LaTeX.
 The LaTeX source must be submitted with the final draft of your thesis.

-- The final draft of your Thesis must be around 7,000 words (about 30 pages in length, though the page count will change if you choose a smaller or bigger font, etc).
-A thesis which is significantly below the required word count will be penalized.
+- The Final Draft of your Thesis must be at least 7,000 words (about 30 pages in length, though the page count will change if you choose a smaller or bigger font, etc).
+A Final Draft which is below the required word count will be penalized.
 Theses with significantly higher word counts will not be penalized

 - The topic of your Thesis must be something which you are not covering in a taught module or reading module.